haturatu/pb-auth-proxy/README.md

 ## Security and Authentication Details

+### CSRF Protection

+The proxy includes CSRF (Cross-Site Request Forgery) protection to prevent malicious attacks.
+This is implemented using the `gorilla/csrf` library.

+When a user visits a page with a form, a unique CSRF token is generated and embedded in the form.
+When the form is submitted, the server checks if the token matches the one stored in the user's session.
+If they don't match, the request is rejected.

+This protection is enabled by default.
+You can configure it using the following environment variables:

+- `CSRF_SECRET_KEY`: A long, random secret key used to sign the CSRF tokens.
+- `CSRF_TRUSTED_ORIGINS`: A comma-separated list of trusted origins.
+If your frontend is hosted on a different domain than the proxy, you must add the frontend's origin to this list.
+- `CSRF_SAME_SITE`: The `SameSite` attribute for the CSRF cookie.
+It can be set to `lax` (default), `strict`, or `none`.
+If you set it to `none`, you must also set `ENV=production` to enable secure cookies.

 ### Password Encryption

 User passwords are never stored in plaintext.
 They are securely hashed using the **bcrypt** algorithm, a strong, adaptive hashing function designed specifically for passwords.
 When a user logs in, the provided password is